therakib7/propovoice/README.txt

 There are lots of Invoice Templates where you can choose it.

 == 🏆 Payment Getway ==
-You can receive money from your client by different payment gateways.
-We have integrated almost all of popular payment gateways.
+You can receive money from your client by different payment getaway.

 == 🏆 Send Mail ==
 You can send Estimates and Invoices easily to your client.